Spurs outlast Wizards in OT, end Washington’s streak at 8

 WASHINGTON (AP) — DeMar DeRozan had 37 points and 10 assists, and the San Antonio Spurs outlasted the Wizards 146-143 in overtime on Monday night, ending Washington’s season-best eight-game winning streak.

-DeRozan scored nine of his points in the fourth quarter and overtime.
+DeRozan scored nine of his points in the fourth quarter and OT.
 Neither team led by more than three points after DeRozan’s jumper pulled the Spurs within 118-115 with 5:13 left in the fourth.

-Bradley Beal had 45 points for the Wizards, who fell one victory short of matching the franchise’s best streak.
+Bradley Beal, who was named Eastern Conference Player of the Week earlier in the day, had 45 points for the Wizards, but his 3-point attempt to force a second overtime fell short — as did Washington’s chance to match a franchise best winning streak.

 Dejounte Murray had 25 points and a career-high 17 rebounds.
 Keldon Johnson had 21 points and Rudy Gay scored 17 for the Spurs, who have won three straight and five of six.